mariyam866/pipelex/docs/pages/quick-start/index.md

 ### **Let's use a template to fill prompts with data**

 💡 Our template syntax is based on [Jinja2 syntax](https://jinja.palletsprojects.com/en/stable/).
-You can include a variable using the **classic** `{{ double.curly.braces }}` and, to make it simpler, we've added the possibility to just prefix your variable with the `@` symbol (recommended).
-Pipes now declare their required inputs explicitly with the `inputs` table:
+You can include a variable using the **classic** `{{ double.curly.braces }}`, and to make it simpler, we've added the possibility to just prefix your variable with the `@` symbol (recommended).
+Pipes declare their required inputs explicitly with the `inputs` table:

 ```toml
 [concept]